Azure/blackbelt-aks-hackfest/labs/day2-labs/virtual-kubelet-aci.md

 ## Prerequisites
  * This Lab requires [Lab 8](/labs/day1-labs/08-migrate-mongo-to-cosmos.md
 ) "Migrate Data from MongoDB to Azure Cosmos DB" to be completed first.
- * Upgrade your AKS Kubernetes Cluster to 1.8.2.
+ * Upgrade your AKS Kubernetes Cluster to 1.8.6 (or newer).
 See [Lab 10 - Upgrade an AKS cluster](/labs/day1-labs/10-cluster-upgrading.md
 ) for more.
 * Make sure the **Microsoft.ContainerInstance** Provider is registered in your Azure Subscription.